 This two-day course is an introduction to the R programming language, beginning with the most basic operations of downloading and installing the environment.
 Participants will learn how to input and manipulate data and be instructed in all the aspects of procedural programming in R, allowing them to create their own R functions and customise code.
 The course will also introduce R data structures, statistical operations, the creation of R visualisations, and options for generating output from all of these to external files.
 It will also provide an overview of the use of packages in R, and an introduction to some of the most common data mining, interactive visualisation and integrated graphical user interface packages.

-This is an AlphaZetta public course – group discounts are available during the Early bird period (up to 2 weeks prior): 5% for 2–4 people, 10% for 5–6 people, 15% for 7–8 people, and 20% for 9 or more people.
+Face to face public courses: early bird pricing is available until 2 weeks prior.
+Group discounts: 5% for 2–4 people, 10% for 5–6 people, 15% for 7–8 people, and 20% for 9 or more people.
 Discounts are calculated during checkout.

 This is a practical course, suitable for existing and prospective data-analysis practitioners in government and industry.
 Participants will be provided with a range of programmatic and user-interface options for working with data in R. The course assumes no specialised statistical knowledge.
 Its focus is developing a practical understanding of R as a tool for business users.